 Bocadillo de jamon refers to a sandwich made with a Spanish-style baguette layered with slices of ham like jamon serrano or jamon iberico.

-At its most basic, it can be made with just bread and jamon but it can also be filled with other ingredients like manchego cheese, tomato, roasted piquillo peppers, and black olives.
+At its most basic, it can be made with just white bread and jamon but it can also be filled with other ingredients like manchego cheese, tomato, roasted piquillo peppers, and black olives.
 To make it even more flavorful, the bread is often brushed with olive oil, tomato, and garlic ala pa amb tomaquet.

 You can find bocadillo de jamon pretty much anywhere in Spain.
 Personally, I find it hard walking into a jamoneria and not walking out munching on one of these simple but delicious sandwiches.